bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 particular focus for several Bitcoin Core developers throughout 2024.
-Cluster mempool makes it much easier to reason about the effect of transactions on all the blocks a miner would create if it has an identical mempool to the local node’s mempool.
+Cluster mempool makes it much easier to reason about the effect of transactions on all the blocks a miner would create if it has an identical mempool to the local node's mempool.
 This can make transaction eviction more rational and help in determining whether a [replacement transaction][topic rbf] (or set of transactions) is better than the transactions it replaces.
 This can help various address